warkiz/IndicatorSeekBar/README_EN.md

 ```

 ### 3.5 seeking to show progress text below thumb.
-When the seekabr type is `CONTINUOUS` or `DISCRETE_TICKS` , you can set the progress text showing when seeking.
+When the seekabr type is `CONTINUOUS` or `DISCRETE_TICKS` , you can set the progress text to show when seeking.
 ```xml
 <com.warkiz.widget.IndicatorSeekBar
     app:isb_seek_bar_type="continuous"//discrete_ticks